ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/set-indexes-lock-operation.dotnet.markdown

-﻿# Operations : How to change index lock mode?
+﻿# Operations : How to Change the Index Lock Mode

 **SetIndexesLockOperation**  allows you to change index lock mode for a given index or indexes.